01 September How to Avoid A “Suez Situation” for your Ecommerce Business

-When the British built the Suez Canal in 1859, no one could have imagined that this vital facilitator of trade between the rest of the Empire & India would 152 years later be a cornerstone of a truly global economy, facilitating the passage of nearly 100X the tonnage of the original vessels and now responsible for the passage of nearly 15% of ALL global trade.
+When the British built the Suez Canal in 1859, no one could have imagined that this vital facilitator of trade between the rest of the Empire and India would 152 years later be a cornerstone of a truly global economy, facilitating the passage of nearly 100X tonnage of the original vessels and now responsible for the passage of nearly 15% of ALL global trade.

-As the world knows by now, passage through this critical trade route was halted last week as the container ship Ever Given ran aground, spawning a million memes and late night talk show punch lines.
+As the world knows by now, passage through this critical trade route was halted last week as the container ship Ever Given ran aground, spawning a million memes and late-night talk show punch lines.
 Those who probably weren’t laughing?
-E-commerce business owners.
+Ecommerce business owners.
 As these companies think ahead to their buying seasons and busy periods (three words: Amazon Prime Day), the concerns are real.

 What You Can Expect:

 1. Disruption and increased congestion at east coast ports of entry for the rest of Q2.
 The over 450 ships that were queued up to transit the canal over the past week will start moving in earnest on April 5th, but they will flood ports of entry in quick succession over the next 2-3 weeks.
-Bad situations at already extremely taxed ports due to the Covid-19 pandemic could be further exacerbated.
+Bad situations at already extremely taxed ports due to the COVID-19 pandemic could be further exacerbated.

 2. Shipping delays to trickle through supply chains through Q3 or Q4.
 With only a fixed number of container ships available to carry any available cargo, capacity constraints are bound to occur.
-In order to absorb this interruption of the flow of shipments across markets, e-commerce businesses (and their customers) should expect longer than expected delivery times, particularly for orders that are placed now.
+In order to absorb this interruption of the flow of shipments across markets, ecommerce businesses (and their customers) should expect longer than expected delivery times, particularly for orders that are placed now.

 What You Can Do:

 1. Book shipments NOW (or as early as is feasible for your business and cash flow).
-Once space is reserved, you not only lock in pricing, you also lock in your supply (barring another Ever Given episode).
-Start thinking now about demand planning for Q3, Q4 and the holiday season.
+Once space is reserved, you not only lock in pricing, but you also lock in your supply (barring another Ever Given episode).
+Start thinking now about demand planning for Q3, Q4, and the holiday season.
 Even if sail dates are months off, reserve what you must now to meet your needs.

 2. Diversify your freight forwarders and if at all possible, your supplier base.
-If you are buying goods from China, are there sourcing options in other markets, like Bangladesh, that can accommodate your needs for an acceptable increase in cost of goods and lower bottom line?
+If you are buying goods from China, are there sourcing options in other markets, like Bangladesh, that can accommodate your needs for an acceptable increase in the cost of goods and a lower bottom line?
 Taking a short-term hit to your profit may be preferable to having a bunch of stock-outs on Amazon Prime Day or Cyber Monday.

 4. Manage your cash flow.
-Higher shipping fees, increased inventory carrying costs and potential hits to your margins are all have implications on your P&L. To manage these uncertainties, you may need to supplement your cash flow over the short term.
+Higher shipping fees, increased inventory carrying costs, and potential hits to your margins all have implications on your P&L. To manage these uncertainties, you may need to supplement your cash flow over the short term.
 Make sure there is a step in your supply chain mitigation strategy to review your capital requirements.